myDevicesIoT/cayenne-docs/docs/LORA.md

 1. Give the device a name.
 In our case, we’ll enter “LoRa Pulse” in the **Name** field.
 2. Enter the [DevEUI](#lora-about-deveuis) for this device into the **DevEUI** field.
 3. Our device has been previously manually registered with Actility.
 Select “Already Registered” in the **Activation Mode** field.
-4. From the **ThingPark Server** field, be sure to select the correct server that you are using.
+4. From the **ThingPark Server** field, be sure to select the correct environment that you are using.

+    *TIP: If you don't find your ThingPark environment in the dropdown, please ask Actility for your **ThingPark DX Profile**, and manually enter it.
+It should be suffixed with `-api` such as `mycompany-api`.*

 5. Enter your **ThingPark Email** and **ThingPark Password** into the corresponding fields.
 6. Click **Add device**.